Port

 In addition, like the other networks that make up the internet, the AT&T network is a shared network, which means that the transmission links and other network resources used to provide broadband services are shared among AT&T’s subscribers, as well as among the various services offered by AT&T. Temporary congestion may occur when a large number of customers in a concentrated area access the network at the same time or when some customers consume a very large amount of network capacity during busy periods, such as at stadium events, during peak usage times, or during planned network maintenance.

-Congestion-based Data Management.
-One network management practice we use to manage our wireless network resources may affect customers with AT&T post-paid and AT&T PREPAIDSM unlimited mobile data plans (“AT&T Unlimited Data Plans”).
-During periods of congestion, these customers may experience reduced data speeds and increased latency as compared to other customers using the same cell site (“Congestion-based Data Management”).
-Depending on the customer’s AT&T Unlimited Data Plan, they may either always experience Congestion-based Data Management or experience it only after they have used a set amount of data in a billing period as outlined in their AT&T Unlimited Data Plan (for example, 22GB or 50GB of data in a billing period).
-As always, even when subject to this congestion management practice, these customers on unlimited plans have the comfort of knowing that, no matter how much data they use in a billing cycle, they will never be subject to overage charges and will pay a single monthly flat rate.
-That is our essential promise with the AT&T Unlimited Data Plans.
+Congestion-based Network Management.
+One network management practice we use to manage our wireless network resources may affect consumer and business customers with AT&T post-paid and AT&T PREPAIDSM unlimited mobile data plans (“AT&T Unlimited Data Plans”) and consumer and business customers with AT&T Internet Air and AT&T Internet Air for Business fixed mobile data services (collectively, “AT&T Internet Air Services”).
+During periods of congestion, these customers may experience reduced data speeds and increased latency as compared to other customers using the same cell site (“Congestion-based Network Management”).
+Depending on the terms of the customer’s AT&T Unlimited Data Plan or AT&T Internet Air Service, they may either be subject to Congestion-based Network Management all the time (for example, with AT&T Unlimited Starter SL, AT&T Business Unlimited Standard, with AT&T Internet Air, and AT&T Internet Air for Business Standard plans) or be subject to it only after they have used a set amount of data in a billing period (for example, after 75GB of data for AT&T Unlimited Extra EL, after 50GB of data for AT&T Business Unlimited Advanced, or after 250GB of data for AT&T Internet Air for Business Premium).
+As always, even when subject to these Congestion-based Network Management practices, customers on these plans have the comfort of knowing that, no matter how much data they use in a billing cycle, they will never be subject to overage charges and will pay a single monthly rate.
+That is our essential promise with these services.
 Reduced speeds and increased latency may cause web sites to load more slowly or affect the performance of data-heavy activities such as interactive gaming.
-Customers subject to Congestion-based Data Management may experience relative reduced speeds and increased latency when they use data at a cell site experiencing contention for network resources at the same moment.
-As soon as the contention at the cell site abates, or if the customer’s session migrates to an uncongested cell site, speeds and latency are not affected by that contention.
-In addition, this network management practice causes impact based only on the amount of contention, which can start and stop over a very short time period (often measured in fractions of a second), further minimizing any customer impact.
-Because the amount of congestion at a cell site can vary significantly, the performance impact for affected AT&T Unlimited Data Plan customers may also vary, but such impact will last only as long as the site is congested.
+Customers subject to this type of Congestion-based Network Management may experience relative reduced speeds and increased latency when they use data at a cell site experiencing congestion.
+After the congestion at the cell site abates, or if the customer’s session migrates to an uncongested cell site, speeds and latency are not affected by that congestion.
+In addition, this type of Congestion-based Network Management practice causes impact based only on the amount of congestion, which can start and stop over a very short time period (often measured in fractions of a second), further minimizing any customer impact.
+Because the amount of congestion at a cell site can vary significantly, the performance impact for affected customers may also vary, and such impact will last as long as the site is congested.

 Buffer Tuning.
 With the ever-increasing growth in smartphone and tablet usage on our wireless networks, and the growing prevalence of video downloads, AT&T has deployed a reasonable network management video optimization technique in our mobile data network.
 That technique delivers recorded video to the user's device in a "just in time" fashion (“Buffer Tuning”).
 Buffer Tuning only applies to internet browser traffic (HTTP, port 80) for recorded video downloads, regardless of the source (including AT&T branded or 3rd party content) and does not affect real-time streaming video.
 Without Buffer Tuning, video content may be completely delivered to the device and charged against the user's data plan regardless of whether it is viewed.
 With Buffer Tuning, a sufficient amount of video is delivered to the device so that the user can start viewing the video, and the remainder of the video is delivered just in time to the device as needed for uninterrupted viewing.
 This optimizes the user's data plan consumption.
 Additionally, this frees up network resources for all users.
 Buffer Tuning does not alter video content and should not directly introduce any adverse impact to the viewing experience.